Tag Archives: SAP Business One

 • 2015 – The Sage team wins Sage X3 highest revenue award.
 First SAP HANA sites go live.
 Begins implementation on some of the largest Sage X3 sites in Australia.

 • 2016 – Leverage reaches an important milestone – 200 customers.
-Wins SAP Partner of the Year Award, wins Sage Partner of the Year Award, launches MYOB Advanced division.
+Wins SAP Partner of the Year Award, wins Sage Partner of the Year Award, launches MYOB Acumatica(formerly MYOB Advanced) division.

 • 2017 – Leverage wins Sage X3 customer satisfaction award, 50 team members and growing.
 Celebrates 12 years of double-digit revenue growth.
 Acquiring new customers at a rate of 1 per week.